List of CE Marking Directives and Regulations 2026

 • Are not placed in the market in a sterile condition

-• Do not have any measuring function
+• Do not have any measuring function, and

-Product Examples
+Product examples

-Here is a shortlist of products that fall under the Medical Devices Regulation:
+Here is a short list of products that fall under the Medical Devices Regulation:

-In-Vitro Diagnostic Medical Devices, such as cotton swabs, and pregnancy test strips are excluded, as they are covered by a specific regulation.
+In-vitro diagnostic medical devices, such as cotton swabs and pregnancy test strips, are excluded, as they are covered by a specific regulation.

-Learn More
+Learn more

 In-Vitro Diagnostic Medical Devices Regulation

-Product Scope
+Product scope

-Product Examples
+Product examples

 Measurement Instruments